 The cloud communication space is competitive, and it includes companies such as RingCentral (NYSE:RNG), Vonage Holdings (NASDAQ:VG) or Twilio (NYSE:TWLO), and LogMeIn (NASDAQ:LOGM) as well as remote collaboration platforms such as Zoom Video Communications (NASDAQ:ZM) and Slack (WORK).

-As you can see below, 8x8's revenue growth has been decent over the last year, growing from quarterly revenue of $121.8 million, to $148.3 million.
+As you can see below, 8x8's revenue growth has been moderate over the last year, growing from quarterly revenue of $129.1 million, to $151.5 million.

-This quarter, 8x8's quarterly revenue was once again up a very solid 21.7% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $3.6 million in Q1, compared to $8.03 million in Q4 2021.
+This quarter, 8x8's quarterly revenue was once again up 17.3% year on year.
+But the growth did slow down a little compared to last quarter, as 8x8 increased revenue by $3.23 million in Q2, compared to $3.6 million revenue add in Q1 2022.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

-Analysts covering the company are expecting the revenues to grow 11.6% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 12.5% over the next twelve months.

 Large Customers Growth

-You can see below that at the end of the quarter 8x8 reported 824 enterprise customers paying more than $100,000 annually, an increase of 63 on last quarter.
-That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+You can see below that at the end of the quarter 8x8 reported 871 enterprise customers paying more than $100,000 annually, an increase of 47 on last quarter.
+That is a bit less contract wins than last quarter but about the same as what we have typically seen over the last year, suggesting that the company still has decent sales momentum, even if this was a weaker quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-8x8's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 59.7% in Q1.
+8x8's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.7% in Q2.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on 8x8’s balance sheet, but we note that with market capitalisation of $2.83 billion and more than $140.5 million in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on 8x8’s balance sheet, but we note that with a market capitalization of $1.92 billion and more than $147.5 million in cash, the company has the capacity to continue to prioritise growth over profitability.

 Is Now The Time?

-8x8 may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering 8x8, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of 8x8 we will be cheering from the sidelines.
 Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
 Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins show its business model is much less lucrative than the best software businesses.